toshke/ruby-aws-lambda-runtime/README.md

 ## Intro

-You can use this repository to generate ruby runtime binaries in order to run Ruby serverless, on AWS Lambda.
+You can use this repository to generate ruby runtime binaries in order to run Ruby on AWS Lambda FaaS.
+Alternatively, you can use precompiled binaries attache to releases page on Github.

 ## Why